 For more information, see Study permit: How to apply on the IRCC website.

-If your study permit application is approved, then you will receive a Port of Entry (POE) Letter of Introduction along with a visitor visa or Electronic Travel Authorization (eTA), depending on your nationality.
+If your study permit application is approved, you will receive a Port of Entry (POE) Letter of Introduction along with a visitor visa or Electronic Travel Authorization (eTA), depending on your nationality.
 You must show this Letter of Introduction to officials when you arrive in Canada in order to get your study permit.

-Conditions for study permit holders in Canada & government compliance
+Conditions of study permit holders in Canada

-Study permit holders in Canada are subject to both of the following conditions:
+As per Canadian immigration regulations, study permit holders in Canada are subject to both of the following conditions:

 - They shall enroll at a designated learning institution (DLI) and remain enrolled at a DLI until they complete their studies.